miukimiu/star-wars-random-quotes/README.md

 # Star wars random quotes

-Star wars random quotes in pure javascript
+Star wars random quotes in pure javascript.

+You can see it [here](http://miukimiu.github.io/star-wars-random-quotes/)

 ### Install gulp and Bower